leogiraldimg/az900-exam-preparation/README.md

     - Azure SQL Data Warehouse
     - Azure Database for PostgreSQL
     - Azure for MySQL
+  - Virtual Network peering can be used to tranfer data between Azure AD tenants, subscriptions, and deployment models
+    - Peering creates a high-bandwidth, low-latency connection between virtual networks
+    - Does not require any downtime for the peered virtual networks
 - Configurations:
   - **Isolation and segmentation**
     - Create multiple isolated virtual networks